In a city with prestigious universities, a strong arts community, and a friendly start-up environment, Providence is ripe for an innovation district.

 Drivers of the 20-year campus master plan include academic discovery, meaningful connections with the community, and incorporating natural elements into the campus aesthetic.

-Ayers Saint Gross is transforming Atturaif Living Museum into a world-class tourist and UNESCO World Heritage site through architecture and urban design.
+Ayers Saint Gross is transforming Atturaif Living Museum into a world-class UNESCO World Heritage site through architecture and urban design.

 This plan provides a holistic assessment of housing program and facilities, including analysis of existing conditions, market demand analysis, and evaluation of existing space.